RoshanD15/weavd/README.md

 - Dark mode toggle

 ## Inspiration
 Built to solve the frustration of tracking and organizing a personal fragrance collection.
-Features and UI guided by market research and user feedback.
+As well as providing nice quality of life features and UI guided by market research and user feedback, built on feedback from the fragrance collector community.

 ## Live Demo
 (Coming soon)